Brewers vs. Athletics Player Props Betting Odds

 Yelich Stats

-- Yelich has collected 57 hits with 10 doubles, seven home runs and 30 walks.
+- Yelich has recorded 57 hits with 10 doubles, seven home runs and 31 walks.
 He has driven in 25 runs with 16 stolen bases.

 Yelich Recent Games